 Disaster Preparedness Best Practices

 September is National Disaster Preparedness month.
 There’s never been a better time to equip your organization for unforeseen circumstances such as natural disasters like hurricanes, fire or flood, a serious illness such as COVID-19 or the flu, power outages, or accidents.
-During the month, we’re going to share information about creating an initial plan, supply readiness, key preparations and resources, and discussion points to share with kids and youth about what to do in the case of a disaster.
+During the month, we’re going to share information about creating a plan, building an emergency kit, key preparations and resources, and how to prepare kids and youth about what to do in the case of a disaster.

 There are many things you can do to prepare, minimize risk, protect the staff, volunteers, children, and the youth you serve.
 When an incident occurs, it’s often the unplanned disruption that impacts the organization the most.
 Research shows leaders who are most successful in lessening the disruption act in coordinated and collaborative ways.
 Teams who are informed, organized, and prepared have a better response and can aid and stabilize the organization much quicker.
 Here are four actionable best practices leaders can integrate into their disaster planning, preparation, and readiness activities.